Any tips for getting published?

 As much as I enjoy saying hello to everyone who enjoys my books, my workload means I can only undertake a few tours a year.

-Requests for events and book signings (excluding US) please contact: email@example.com.
+Requests for events and book signings only (excluding US) please contact: email@example.com.

-For all US event requests please contact: Elyse.Marshall@us.penguingroup.com.
+For all US event requests only please contact: Elyse.Marshall@us.penguingroup.com.